Skype for Business Online features

 Skype for Business admin center

-To see the latest Skype for Business Online Admin help topics and how-to articles, see Skype for Business Online in Office 365 - Admin Help.
+To see the latest Skype for Business Online Admin help topics and how-to articles, see Skype for Business Online - Admin Help.

 Audio Conferencing in Office 365